-A simple country bread with a hearty crust and marvelous crumb was a comforting January treat.
+A loaf of simple Whole Wheat Country Bread with a hearty crust and marvelous crumb was a comforting January treat.
 A warm slice of this rustic whole wheat bread with a pat of cold butter was heavenly!
 This delicious loaf will have you in love after your first bite.

-I used Red Star Yeast in both the sponge and bread dough.
+I used Red Star Yeast (affiliate link)in both the sponge and bread dough.

 Photo shared on Yeastspotting.